wilcoxen-courses/e215-zipfile/README.md

 # Exercise: Working with Large Zip Files

-### Summary
+## Summary

 This exercise focuses on techniques that are useful for working with large datasets stored in CSV format within zipped archives.

-### Input Data
+## Input Data

 The input data is a file called **id114_2014.zip** that will need to be downloaded from the course Google Drive link on the main course web page.
-Please resist the temptation to unzip the file: the contents are large (72 MB) and part of the point of the exercise is to work with the data without unzipping the file first.
+Please resist the temptation to unzip the file: the contents are large (72 MB) and part of the point of the exercise is to work with the data _without_ unzipping the file first.
+If you'd like to see what the data looks like, see **firstlines.csv** in the Google Drive folder: it has the file's first 10 lines.

 The zip file contains a single large CSV file called **id114_2014.csv**.
 It contains data from the Pecan Street Project, a research project in Austin, Texas, that collects high resolution data on household electricity consumption.
 This file particular file is the data for household 114 in 2014.

-The file has one record for every minute (around 525,600 in all).
-Each record contains electricity use for up to 67 circuits in the house, though not all are used for this particular household.
+The file has one record for every minute during the year (around 525,600 in all).
+Each record contains electricity use for up to 67 circuits, though not all of the circuits are used for this particular household.
 In this exercise we'll only use two of the fields: the timestamp for the record, `localminute`, which shows the date and time of the data in Austin's local time zone, and the household's total usage, `use`, in kilowatts (kW).
 The timestamp is the second field in each record and the usage is the third field.
-If you'd like to see what the records in the CSV file look like without unzipping the file, see **firstlines.csv** in the Google Drive folder: it has the file's first 10 lines.

 If you want to run the `demo.py` script for this exercise, you'll also need to download **demo.zip**.
-It has data on ISO country codes but it isn't necessary for the actual assignment.
+It has data on country codes from the International Organization for Standardization (ISO) but it isn't necessary for the actual assignment.

-### Deliverables
+## Deliverables

-A script called **pecan.py** that goes through the steps below to produce a sorted file of average hourly usage data called `usage.csv`, and an updated version of the Markdown file **results.md**.
+A script called **pecan.py** that goes through the steps below to produce a sorted file of _average hourly_ usage data called `usage.csv`, and an updated version of the Markdown file **results.md**.
 Note that `usage.csv` itself is not a deliverable and will not be uploaded to GitHub when you push your repository: the .gitignore file in the directory tells GitHub not to upload zip or csv files.
 I'll build a copy by running your script.

-### Instructions
+## Instructions

-**A. Initial setup**
+### A. Initial setup

 1. Import the following modules: `csv`, `io`, and `zipfile`.

-1. Import the `numpy` module as `np`.
+1. Import `numpy` as `np`.

 1. Import `defaultdict` from module `collections`.